PolCorTs/3DCarGame/README.md

 # 3DCarGame

 # Description
-This is a skill an endurance test , arrive at the end goal without falling.
+This is a skill an endurance test ,the Gulag experience in car game form , arrive at the end goal without falling.

 # Controls
 UP ARROW - Move forward <br>